'I won't rest until somebody tells me the truth': Mother asks why first responders overlooked her daughter at crash site

 That news prompted Nelson to begin calling everywhere she could to try and find her daughter.
 “When Joel said she hadn’t called in to work, I said, ‘No, that’s not Teresa Gayle.’ ''

-Soon after, Nelson’s other daughter Sheila Tysinger told her that Cole had wrecked his mother’s car.
+Soon after, Nelson’s other daughter Sheila Tysinger told her mother that Cole had wrecked his mother’s car.

 “That’s when I started calling 911 and telling them to find my daughter.
 I said, ‘Go back and search that scene and find my daughter ... go find my daughter,’ '' Nelson said.

-Nelson left her job and made it to Stone Mountain Road by around 3:30 p.m. to find emergency personnel there who had conducted a second search, she said.
-Sadly though, her daughter’s body had already been discovered by authorities at McGehee’s Towing Company in Reidsville at around 3:15 p.m, the medical examiner's report said.
+Nelson left her job and made it to Stone Mountain Road by around 3:30 p.m. to find emergency personnel there who had conducted a second search.
+Sadly though, her daughter’s body had already been discovered by authorities at McGehee’s Towing Company in Reidsville at around 3:15 p.m.

 “A little lady who had just started her job with EMS told me, ‘Your daughter’s deceased.’
 She said she will never forget the sound of my scream.
 I fell out, saying, ‘No, not my baby.’’’